A BIBLICAL “Hebrew” Perspective

 And it came to pass, that when the gates of Jerusalem began to be dark before the sabbath, I commanded that the gates should be shut, and charged that they should not be opened till after the sabbath: and some of my servants set I at the gates, that there should no burden be brought in on the sabbath day.
 Nehemiah 13:19

 If I were Nehemiah, and I knew people had developed a habit of coming carrying in their goods to sell on the Sabbath, and I didn’t want to be bothered with it and wanted to have a peaceful Sabbath, I’d make a habit of locking the gate the evening before so I can sleep in on the Sabbath and rest in peace and not have to worry about having to deal with their sins and their pollution of the Sabbath on the Sabbath morning.
 I don’t want to stay up all night worrying that maybe the guards wouldn’t follow my orders and close the gates at the right time.
 I would want to go to bed in peace knowing I had nothing to worry about.
 As a mother, I can’t go to sleep if I’m not sure all the doors are locked.
 I have no peace and cannot sleep until I know those doors are locked.
 I believe Nehemiah had the gates closed before the city went to sleep for the same reason.
 Thieves (those who transgress the commandments) sneak in at night, their evil works are done in the hours of darkness.
 We guard the city from thieves/enemies at night.
 This scenario with Nehemiah and the closing of the gates the evening before Sabbath simply is not PROOF that the day/date begins in the evening.
+He does appear to be beginning the observation of the Sabbath, but that does not mean the Sabbath DAY begins in the evening.

 When Could and Could Not the Priests Eat the Meat of the Sacrifices and Offerings in Leviticus?